Laminate Worktop Cost

 Man fitting worktop

 If a kitchen fitter or carpenter is installing your worktop, then they might charge per job or by the hour.
-If you are having a full kitchen renovation, then the worktop installation will be included in any quotes you have for fitting the units.
+If you are considering the idea that you may completely remodel a kitchen, then the worktop installation will be included as part of the quote for the wider project.

 These are some average costs for the labour involved in fitting a kitchen: